dsobral/ADER/material/singlecell_practical/tutorial-seurat-mca.md

 <details><summary>Click Here to see the solution</summary>

 Some of the clusters appear to be very similar to each other.
-In particular, clusters 0, 2, 3 and 4 appear to be similar.
+In particular, clusters 0, 2, 3 and 4 appear to be very similar.
 This is the result of *over-clustering* the cells, which splits large clusters of similar cells into smaller clusters based on small, negligeable, differences between the cells.

 </details>